terryyin/lizard/README.md

 * parameter count of functions.

 You can set limitation for CCN (-C), the number of parameters (-a).
 Functions that exceed these limitations will generate warnings.
-The exit code of hfcca will be none-Zero if there are warnings.
+The exit code of lizard will be none-Zero if there are warnings.

 This tool actually calculates how complex the code 'looks' rather than how